 Round 3, Pick 82: Darrell Taylor, DE, Tennessee

 Name a more Cowboys pick.
-In 2017, Taylor was suspended indefinitely by then-head coach Butch Jones for a practice altercation, where he kicked guard Trey Smith in the face, forcing Smith to get stitches, according to Yahoo Sports.
+In 2017, Taylor was suspended indefinitely by then-head coach Butch Jones for a practice altercation, where he kicked guard Trey Smith in the face, forcing Smith to get stitches, according to Yahoo Sports (article here).
 Yahoo Sports also postulated suspicion towards Taylor’s teammate Shy Tuttle suffering an orbital bone injury as a result of a “fight with a teammate”.
-Taylor himself has been ejected and suspended multiple for in-game fights, according to Yahoo Sports.
+Taylor himself has been ejected and suspended multiple for in-game fights, according to Yahoo Sports (article here).

 In the eyes of the Cowboys, he would be a perfect player for DeMarcus Lawrence to take under his wing both on and off-the-field.
 Dallas always seems to give players with “off-the-field” issues a second chance, like Greg Hardy, Randy Gregory, and newly-signed Aldon Smith.
-Taylor was reinstated 2 weeks later, and in 2019, he showed flashes of future NFL potential as a redshirt senior at Tennessee, even with a mediocre-at-best supporting cast and one of the worst quarterbacks college football has ever seen.
+Taylor was reinstated 2 weeks later, according to Knox News (article here), and in 2019, he showed flashes of future NFL potential as a redshirt senior at Tennessee, even with a mediocre-at-best supporting cast and one of the worst quarterbacks college football has ever seen.

 Taylor is a perfect pick for Mike Nolan’s scheme because of his flexibility.
 Nolan has said multiple times that he would mix-and-match both 4-3 and 3-4 fronts with ambiguous coverages, something many Cowboys fans haven’t been accustomed to under Rod Marinelli for the last few years.